Skip to Content

 Source: Joint Nature Conservation Committee, Natural England, Natural Resources Wales, Northern Ireland Environment Agency, NatureScot.

 Figure C1ii.
-Cumulative proportion of Areas of Special Scientific Interest (Northern Ireland) and Sites of Special Scientific Interest (England and Scotland) in ‘favourable’ or ‘unfavourable-recovering’ condition, 2005 to 2022.
+Cumulative proportion of Areas of Special Scientific Interest (Northern Ireland) and Sites of Special Scientific Interest (Wales (from 2022), England and Scotland) in ‘favourable’ or ‘unfavourable-recovering’ condition, 2005 to 2023

-1. The 2022 data include new information from Wales which was previously not available, therefore the graph shows two bars for 2022; one without data for Wales, and one with data for Wales.
+1. The 2023 data include new information from Wales which has only been available from 2022, therefore the graph shows two bars for 2022; one without data for Wales, and one with data for Wales.
 The vertical line marks the discontinuity.

 2. England figures to 2021 based on area.
 Scotland and Northern Ireland figures based on number of features.